HiLab-git/Head-Neck-GTV/README.md

 * Some common python packages such as Numpy, Pandas, SimpleITK

 # Usage
+In this example, we use 2D U-Net to segment the heart from X-Ray images.
+First we download the images from internet, then edit the configuration file for training and testing.
+During training, we use tensorboard to observe the performance of the network at different iterations.
+We then apply the trained model to testing images and obtain quantitative evaluation results.

-# Install PyMIC
+## Install PyMIC
 Run the following command to install PyMIC:

 ```bash
 pip install PYMIC
 ```
-In this example, we use 2D U-Net to segment the heart from X-Ray images.
-First we download the images from internet, then edit the configuration file for training and testing.
-During training, we use tensorboard to observe the performance of the network at different iterations.
-We then apply the trained model to testing images and obtain quantitative evaluation results.

 ## Data and preprocessing
 1. The dataset can be downloaded from StructSeg2019 Challenge.
 It consists of 50 CT images of GTV.
 Download the images and save them in to a single folder.
 2. Preprocess the data according to your needs and then save the images and annotations to a single folder respectively, like `GTV_root/data` and `GTV_root/label`.